Cognigy/Documentation/docs/en/docs/ai/resources/manage/settings.md

 ## Intent Mapper
 <div class="divider"></div>

-### Enable Case Sensitive Intent Mapping
+### Enable Case-Sensitive Intent Mapping

-When enabled, case sensitivity and punctuation will be taken into account by the intent mapper.
-Disable this setting to ignore casing and punctuation in ML intent mapping.
+When this setting is turned on, Intent Mapper considers case sensitivity and punctuation.
+Turn off the setting to ignore casing and punctuation in the Intent mapping process.

+Whenever you change this setting for the Agent, it will affect all the Flows within it.
+To ensure that the Flows work correctly, you need to train them again.
+To do this, navigate to the left-side menu of the Agent and select **Build > Flows**.
+On the **Flows** page, click **Train all Flows**.

-!!! danger "English Support"
+!!! warning "English Support"
-    Despite configurable in the agent's settings, this feature is not implemented for the regular English locales, i.e. US, Indian, UK, Canadian, and Australian English.
-However, you may use this feature using the "Universal" locale which also supports general English.
+    This feature is not implemented for regular English locales such as `US`, `Indian`, `UK`, `Canadian`, and `Australian`.
+However, you can use this feature with the `Universal` locale, which also supports general English.

 ### Attached Flow Intent Mapping Priority
 - Jointly Map Main and Attached Flow: treats Main and Attached Flow Intents as if they were a single intent collection and finds the best matching intent and executes the corresponding Flow.